 She wanted to create a tray that looked just the same, with cookies, hot chocolate, and a candle-lit crown like she wears on her head.

 So I made some Rice Krispie treats (because they were quick, and would stack easily–I really should have made Gingerbread softies) And for the hot chocolate, we melted vegetable shortening with some chocolate chips and mixed in a bit of yummy sugar cookie oil (it smelled amazing).
-Then we poured it into some mini cups and glued fake paper handles on the sides, so they looked like mugs.
-We used Oilcloth for the tray and plate.
+Then we poured it into some mini cups and she glued fake paper handles on the sides, so they looked like mugs.
+She picked out Oilcloth for the tray and plate.
 And IKEA play spoons.

 The candles were made from construction paper and a small set of battery-powered star lights, which (thank you Casey) were rigged up inside each paper tube and secured under the box/float.
 The crown was made of Christmas tree remnants and M&Ms.

-Then we dressed Lucy up as a modern-day Lucia and she was off to school.
+Then she dressed up as a modern-day Lucia and she was off to school.

 Oh how I love school!

 I’m thankful every day for the great teachers and the school that my kids get to be part of.

 So from our house to yours, happy one-day-late St. Lucia’s day!